TyrfingMjolnir/FMPXMLRESULT2generator/README.md

 Note
 ====
 Most files have 2 years mentioned, the years are the year, put in production, and the year published here on github or otherwise.
+Most basis for these files were written 1999 through 2004, later some of these files have resurfaced for newer projects and their "lowest common denominators" have been released.